 Once before the U.S. Bankruptcy Court for the Northern District of Texas in Fort Worth, however, the law firms petitioned the Court to appoint a Chapter 11 Trustee to preside over and operate the company and take away control of the company from Jason Halek.
 Once Halek Energy initiated Bankruptcy proceedings, the SEC entered an appearance as a creditor, which prevented Jason Halek from denying that he or Halek Energy had committed fraud, in accordance with the prior consent judgments.
 With nowhere to run, and no more legal maneuvers to avoid a trial, Mr. Halek and Halek Energy were forced to deal with the investor victims through the bankruptcy court process.
-Through a series of negotiated settlements, the group of more than 30 claimants represented by Nowak & Stauch and Deans & Lyons was assigned the ownership interests of Halek Energy.
+Through a series of negotiated settlements, the group of more than 30 claimants represented by Nowak & Stauch and Lyons & Simmons was assigned the ownership interests of Halek Energy.

 Still Fighting to Maximize the Clients' Recovery